ayufan/steam-deck-tools/README.md

 Fortunately quite amount of people are using it with a success and no problems observed.
 However, you should be aware of the consequences.

+### 4.1.
+Risk of CPU and GPU frequency change

+The APU manipulation of CPU and GPU frequency uses a ported implementation from Linux kernel.
+It is more unstable than Fan Control (since the Fan Control is controller managing EC on Windows).
+The change of the CPU and GPU frequency switch might sometimes crash system.
+The AMD Display Driver periodically requests GPU metrics and in some rare circumstances it might the change might lock the GPU driver.
+If something like this happens it is advised to power shutdown the device.
+Disconnect from charging, and hold power button for 10s.
+Power device normally afterwards.
+This is rather unlikely to break the device if done right after when such event occurs.

 ## 5. Anti-Cheat and Antivirus software